afriedman886/Tempus/README.md

 While this app is not fully functional, the following url paths can be viewed manually:
 -  ``http://localhost:1337/patients`` : JSON object showing the collection of all patients
 -  ``http://localhost:1337/patients/:patientId`` : JSON object showing the patient details of the patient whose ``_id `` is specified in the file path
 -  ``http://localhost:1337/login`` : Login screen, with styling, that unfortunately doesn't seem to be authorizing passwords properly.
-To view the "invalid password" error message, feel free to try loggin in with ``username: patient`` and ``password: password``
+Though if you'd like to view the "invalid password" error message, login can be attempted using the following: ``username: patient`` and ``password: password``